top of page

 De Tijd (Dutch newspaper) 8 May 1935

-It was in May 1935 that Bolet made his European debut.
-(He possibly sailed to Europe on 26 January 1935.)
-There were recitals in Amsterdam in the Small Hall of
+In May 1935, Jorge Bolet made his European debut in Holland.
+(He had sailed to Europe on 26 January 1935.)
+There were recitals in Amsterdam in the Kleine Zaal ('Small Hall') of the Concertgebouw (Wednesday, 8 May) and The Hague, in the Diligentia (Friday 10).
+The reviews were highly encouraging.

 'We are thankful that he did not use his really sensational technical gifts merely to dazzle.
-In his hands the de Falla became something of great musical importance.'
-Avondpost, den Haag, 11 May 1935
+In his hands the de Falla Fantasía Bética became something of great musical importance.'

 'A new star in the musical firmament, a pupil (sic) of Godowsky...a fervid imagination, no trace of nervousness.
 We hope he will not become one of those brilliant keyboard wonders of today - "Here today, gone tomorrow"- for his musical gifts are too genuine and precious.'
-Vaderland, den Haag

-The Nieuwe Rotterdam Courant [9.5.35] described the audience of the Amsterdam recital as "small but entranced".
+The Nieuwe Rotterdam Courant [9.5.35] described the audience of the Amsterdam recital as 'small but entranced'.

-Dr G. de Koos, Ten Hovestraat 15, 's-Gravenhage, Amsterdam (the agency address in 1924); Brediusweg 43, Bussum, Holland (in 1969)
+Ten Hovestraat 15, 's-Gravenhage, Amsterdam was the agency address in 1924; Brediusweg 43, Bussum, Holland (in 1969)

 'Dutch tenor Jacques Urlus in 1921, two years after the foundation (1919) of the concert office, was the first "victim" of Dr. de Koos' involvement.
 Over the years, it has become clear to me that this Hungarian has an extremely important page in the book of Dutch music history.
 It has been said before, and it cannot be repeated often enough: our concert culture would not be what it is if conductor Willem Mengelberg had not put his stamp on it.
-And on the arable land ploughed by Mengelberg, Geza de Koos has luxuriantly hand sown.
-He brought Bartok here, and among others Stravinsky, Ravel...'
-(W. H. Thijsse, Muziekredacteur, Het Vaderland, writing in 1969)
+And on the arable land ploughed by Mengelberg, Géza de Koos has luxuriantly hand sown.
+He brought Bartok here, Stravinsky, Ravel...'

-The Haagsche Courant (11.5.35) is more critical.
+The Haagsche Courant (11.5.35) was more critical.
 'Bolet played Prelude, Chorale et Fugue by Franck, Sonata op.
 57 by Beethoven and thirdly a series of works by Chopin, which works he had completely mastered technically, but almost nothing came of an inspired expression (welke werken hij technisch geheel beheerschte, maar van een bezielde uitdrukking kwam zoo goed als niets terecht).

 The glory of the sun didn't rise until after the break.
 Waldesrauschen by Liszt, Cubana and Andaluza by Manuel de Falla and a paraphrase "on themes and waltzes from Johann Strauss' Fledermaus' by Godowsky with almost unplayably edited and inexpressive passages ( "op thema's en walzen uit Johann Strauss' Fledermaus door Godowsky met bijna onspeelbaar-bewerkte en weinig zeggende passages toegespitst).
 The three encores were the result of the tremendous hurricanes of support that the few audience members unleashed.

-Final reflection: Jorge Bolet is a tip-top virtuoso, so was Liszt, but he added the most important and greatest half and Bolet misses him completely; but what is not, can become [?]
+'Final reflection: Jorge Bolet is a tip-top virtuoso, so was Liszt, but he added the more important and greater half, and Bolet misses this completely; but what is not, can become [?]
 (Slot-overweging: Jorge Bolet is een tiptop virtuoos, dat was Liszt ook, maar hij had de belangrijkste en grootste helft er bij en die mist Bolet heel en al; maar wat niet is, kan worden).

-'The problem is the old Dutch language.
+In this final reflection, 'The problem is the old Dutch language.
 It all comes down to the fact that Liszt was a great virtuoso but had also something else to offer.
 The review mentions that Jorge is a great virtuoso but does not have this "something else" yet, but states that what is not there yet can come in the future (as it did).
 All this is nonsense of course.
 Liszt also learnt in live.
 He did not compose the Sonata when he was 21.
-After all, when you want to be more than a virtuoso you have to be one to start with.'
+After all, when you want to be more than a virtuoso, you have to be one to start with.'
 (Mattheus Smits)

 Paris & Berlin, May 1935

-In fact Jorge seems to have made an earlier appearance than May/June in Paris.
 The New York Herald Paris, Sunday 31 March 1935, announced that JB (a son-in-law of Godowsky [sic]) would be playing that evening at the Students' Atelier, 65 Quai d'Orsay.
 No doubt this was a chance to try out the repertoire before a bigger audience.
 Jorge tells Roy Plomley in 1985 that he went backstage to speak to Rachmaninoff after a concert at the Salle Pleyel, the second and final time he met the great Russian (the first time being when Godowsky introduced him after Jorge's Carnegie Hall debut in 1932).

 And then London, Vienna, Madrid, Milan.
-From memory, without consulting his files, Bolet told journalist A. Ramirez in 1943: the Salle Chopin (Paris), Bechsteinsaal (Berlin), Aeolian Hall (London), the Diligentia Hall (the Hague) , the Conservatorio Verdi (Milan) and in 1936 (Spain) concertos with José María Franco (Madrid), concerts in the Teatro la Comedia; and also in Gijón, Oviedo and Pamplona.
+From memory, without consulting his files, Bolet told journalist A. Ramirez in 1943: the Salle Chopin (Paris), Bechstein-Saal (Berlin), Aeolian Hall (London), the Diligentia Hall (the Hague) , the Conservatorio Verdi (Milan) and in 1936 (Spain) concertos with José María Franco (Madrid), concerts in the Teatro la Comedia; and also in Gijón, Oviedo and Pamplona.

 It is worth noting that the Spanish concerts were in April, 1936, barely three months before the outbreak of the Civil War on 17 July.